Overview of insulation systems

 Cylindrical vessels where post-welding is not permitted and supports have not been included by the manufacturer the contractor must fit support rings using a non-welding method.

-Flat surfaces Support systems on flat surfaces should take into account:
+Flat surface support systems on flat surfaces should take into account:

 Where metal cladding comes in contact with support steel, hot spots for hot insulation and condensation for cold insulation will occur.
 It is therefore recommended to insulate between the contact points.